top of page

 • Solar electricity, phone and laptop charging

-There are a few flat spaces for campervans beside the entrance area, with some shade.
+There are a few flat spaces for campervans with good access, some with shade.

 Community meals and activities